Are you an experienced professional or recent graduate and would like to train to become a teacher?

 For further information including eligibility requirements please click here

 If you would like to find out more about our programme, please contact Karen Foye, HR Director firstname.lastname@example.org or 020 8361 2703 x2206.

 Alternatively, you are invited to join one of our open mornings at Ashmole Academy where you can find out more about our programme and observe a class.
 If you would like to book a place, please email email@example.com including your preferred date and your subject area.

-Each week, all trainees within the school receive 2 hours of Professional Studies training.
+Each week, all trainees within the school receive an hour of Professional Studies training.
 These sessions will develop trainees’ understanding of best practice in each of the key Teaching Standards and are delivered by senior members of staff within the school enabling you to have access to the best guidance and support.
 Topics include professionalism in teaching, assessment, lesson planning and behaviour.
 As we are a large school, you will have access to a huge amount of expertise to help you develop your practice.